FARM

 Buffalo Creek is located in one of the last predominantly agricultural areas in Forsyth County, which contains Forsyth County’s only commercial cow dairy along with our goat dairy.
 Our area was adopted into Forsyth County’s Voluntary Agricultural District in 2008.

 In 2011, we began construction of our handicap accessible Farm Store and creamery.
 In the Farm Store, located on the top floor, is where our farmstead goat’s milk cheese, Goat-La-To and farmstead meats are sold along with our goat’s milk soap and other local North Carolina products.
-This is also the place where you can view a video tour of cheese production in the creamery, our farm, farm products, and livestock (dairy goats, sheep, and our livestock guardian donkeys).
-We became a licensed farmstead Grade B goat dairy in 2012 and now produce aged raw milk and fresh chevres along with feta, Farmers Cheese and Queso Fresco.
+This is also the place where you can view a video tour of cheese production in the creamery, our farm, farm products, and livestock (dairy goats, sheep, and our livestock guardians).
+We became a licensed farmstead Grade B goat dairy in 2012 and now produce aged raw milk cheeses and fresh chevres along with feta, Farmers Cheese and Queso Fresco.
 In 2023, we added Goat-La-To, a goat milk clean-label all natural frozen dairy dessert.

 During its lifetime, Buffalo Creek Farm has been a cow dairy farm and a fish farm.
 Today, it is a Nubian dairy goat farm with a few Katahdin Cross hair sheep and turkeys.